 Purview, the online collaborative journal for space and missile defense, is a venue for readers, commenters and authors to have a dialogue on current and prospective initiatives, lessons learned and increased community-wide understanding of missions, roles and capabilities.

-The April-June 2018 issue features these articles:
+The July-September 2018 issue features these articles:

 An interview with the Army space operations officer who led the U.S. tracking effort when the Chinese space station Tiangong-1 reentered Earth’s atmosphere.
 Maj.
 Jerry Micka talks about cooperation and information sharing between military and civilian agencies, high-level leaders and international partners.